 Gelatin is Made from WHAT?!?

 Gelatin is made by boiling down the skin, cartilage, and bones of animals – yep, the leftovers.
 Waste not!
 Yes, the same gelatin as in jello, candy, marshmallows, yogurt, dressings, medicine, cosmetics, and more.
-It’s the bane of us label-reading vegetarians.
-Sigh.
+It’s the bane of label-reading vegetarians.
 The good news is that gelatin is full of health benefits, and it’s those benefits that led me to get over my ewwww factor and start making gelatin treats for my dogs.

 The Benefits of Gelatin for Dogs (and People)

-Making Gelatin Gummies from Scratch
+How to Make Gummies from Scratch

 Making Homemade Bone Broth for Dogs

 Bone broth is stock created by simmering all of the healthy goodness out of bones.
 You can read all about making bone broth for dogs in our post, including my go-to methods, how we store our broth, and uses for dogs.
 You can use any bone broth recipe and bone combo you like as the base for gummy making, just make sure that any seasonings are dog-safe.
+High collagen ingredients will help with better gelling.

 Experimenting with Homemade Gummies from Scratch

-Getting Bone Broth to Gel and Set Extra Firm
+Getting Bone Broth to Gel and Set Extra Firm Like Gummies

-- Simmering long, low and slow to increase extraction
+- Simmering long, low, and slow to increase extraction

 - A lower water-to-gelatin ratio in the final broth